kyma-project/eventing-manager/docs/user/evnt-eventing-metrics.md

 | **eventing_epp_requests_duration_seconds**     | The duration of processing an incoming request (includes sending to the backend) |
 | **eventing_epp_requests_total**                | The total number of requests                                                     |

-## Metrics Emitted by Eventing Manager
+## Metrics emitted by Eventing Manager

 | Metric                                                    | Description                                                                                                                 |
 | --------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------- |